medinag-codes/portfolio/README.md

 # My Portfolio
 This is my current Software Engineering Portfolio.
-It displays projects that I am proud of an has a section for those interested in my work to send me a message.
+It displays projects that I am proud of and has a section for those interested in my work to send me a message.

 **Link to project:** medinageyer.com
 ![My Portfolio](https://github.com/user-attachments/assets/d034a54d-5201-4481-978d-8592d3fa3907)